 Mechanical engineering is possibly the oldest branch of engineering science.
 If not for mechanical engineers, the industrial revolution would not have taken place, and we would probably still be producing everything using our own two hands.
-Mechanical engineers creatively solve future engineering problems by developing new and improving existing technologies used in medical, healthcare, sports and leisure, transporting and other industries.
-It is an area of science on which the progress of global economic development and the future industrial prospects depend.
+Mechanical engineers creatively solve future engineering problems by developing new and improving existing technologies used in Machinery and tools, transport and aerospace, power and energy, medical and healthcare, sports and leisure, and other industries.
+It is an area of science on which the progress of global sustainable economic growth and the future industrial prospects depend.

 Mechanical engineering is one of the broadest engineering disciplines and therefore provides some of the strongest interdisciplinary opportunities in the engineering profession.
 KTU’s Mechanical Engineering bachelor’s study programme covers the analysis of different materials and technologies used in industry, the fundamentals of machine design and product development.
 Its graduates will have competences and skills to develop equipment, components and systems of mechanical nature while using contemporary CAD/CAE systems.
 These studies have a twin programme option within the ECIU network.